-Mass Communications Bachelor’s Degree Program Highlights
+Mass Communication Bachelor’s Degree Program Highlights

 The way that people produce and consume information has undergone a dramatic transformation in the 21st century with the emergence of social media and other digital channels.
 With a curriculum that encompasses video production, web page design, media law, diversity in media, media writing and media research, McNeese’s bachelor’s degree in mass communication teaches students how to create engaging, relevant messages and stories that resonate with diverse audiences across the globe.
-Mass communication majors graduate with the knowledge and experience to combine creative and critical thinking to succeed in the rapidly-evolving media landscape, including traditional mediums like print and broadcast media as well as online new media platforms.
+Mass communication majors graduate with the knowledge and experience to combine creative and critical thinking to succeed in the rapidly evolving media landscape, including traditional mediums like print and broadcast media as well as online new media platforms.

 Compliment another degree program with a mass communication minor